sage-code/maj/basic.md

 **composite**

-* kan-juso = incorrect, not justified
+* pan-juso = incorrect, not justified
 * nam-juso = to be justified

 ## Noun